-Demonstrate a range of skills which are relevant to the needs of existing and future managers, executives and professionals irrespective of their sector of operation.
-These are particularly in the areas of analysis and synthesis, communication and presentation skills, computing skills, critical reasoning, data analysis, organisation and planning, report and essay writing skills, interactive and group skills, research skills.
+Demonstrate a range of skills which are relevant to the needs of existing and future managers, in-house branding experts and other branding or business executives and professionals irrespective of their sector of operation.
+These are particularly relevant in the areas of analysis and synthesis, communication and presentation skills, computing skills, critical reasoning, data analysis, organisation and planning, report and essay writing skills, interactive and group skills and research skills.
 Evaluate the ethical dilemmas likely to arise in research and professional practice and formulate solutions in dialogue with peers, clients, mentors and others.